cobbler/cobbler/docs/cobbler-conf.rst

 puppet_version
 ==============
-Let cobbler know that you're using a newer version of puppet.
+Let Cobbler know that you're using a newer version of puppet.
 Choose version 3 to use: 'puppet agent'; version 2 uses status quo: 'puppetd'.
 This one is commented out by default.

 default: ``2``